2015 Coppa Italia final

-The 2015 Coppa Italia Final decided the winner of the 2014–15 Coppa Italia, the 68th season of Italy's main football cup.
+The 2015 Coppa Italia Final decided the winner of the 2014–15 Coppa Italia, Italy's main football cup.
 It was played on 20 May 2015 at the Stadio Olimpico in Rome, between Juventus and Lazio.
 Juventus won 2–1 after extra time for a record tenth title.

 As Juventus won the 2014–15 Serie A, Lazio qualified automatically as the cup representative in the 2015 Supercoppa Italiana.

 Background

 Juventus played a 15th final, second only to Roma's 17.
 They had won nine, a joint record with Roma.
 Their most recent final was in 2012, losing 0–2 to Napoli, and their last victory was in 1995, defeating Parma 3–0 on aggregate.
 It was Lazio's eighth, of which they had won six, most recently a 1–0 win in 2013 against Roma.
 Juventus and Lazio contested the 2004 final, which Lazio won 4–2 on aggregate.

 Road to the final

 Juventus

 Juventus, of Serie A, began the competition in the last 16, hosting fellow top-flight team Hellas Verona at Juventus Stadium on 15 January 2015.
 Sebastian Giovinco scored twice in addition to Roberto Pereyra's first Juventus goal for a 3–0 lead at half-time.
 After Paul Pogba extended Juventus' lead, Nenê scored a consolation goal for Verona.
 Rafael Márquez fouled Giovinco for a penalty which Álvaro Morata converted, and 18-year-old substitute Kingsley Coman scored his first Juventus goal to conclude a 6–1 victory.

 In the quarter-finals 13 days later, Juventus played Parma away, winning with a goal by substitute Morata in the 89th minute.

 On 5 March, Juventus began their two-legged semi-final against the last season's finalists Fiorentina.
 In the home match, Mohamed Salah gave the visitors the lead, but Fernando Llorente equalized before half-time.
 Salah then scored a second to win the match.
 In the second leg on 7 April, Juventus travelled to the Stadio Artemio Franchi and won 3–0 to triumph 4–2 on aggregate.
 Alessandro Matri, Pereyra and Leonardo Bonucci scored, but Morata was sent off with two minutes remaining for a poor challenge on Alessandro Diamanti.